Folklore of the United States: Christopher Columbus

-Christopher Columbus, as a hero and symbol to the then-immigrants, is an important figure in the body of American myth.
-His status, not unlike most American icons, is representative not of his own accomplishments, but the self-perception of the society which chose him as a hero.
-Having effected a separation from England and its cultural icons, the United States was left without history—or heroes on which to base a shared sense of their social selves.
+Christopher Columbus is an important figure in the body of American myth.
+His status, not unlike that of most American icons, is representative not of his accomplishments, but of the self-perception of the society that chose him as a hero.
+Having severed its ties with England and its cultural icons, the young United States was left without a history or heroes on which to base a shared sense of its social identity.
 Washington Irving was instrumental in popularizing Columbus.
 His version of Columbus' life, published in 1829, was more a romance than a biography.
-The book was very popular, and contributed to an image of the discoverer as a solitary individual who challenged the unknown sea, as triumphant Americans contemplated the dangers and promise of their own wilderness frontier.
+The book was very popular, and contributed to an image of the mariner as a solitary individual who challenged the unknown sea, as triumphant Americans contemplated the dangers and promise of their own wilderness frontier.
 As a consequence of his vision and audacity, there was now a land free from kings, a vast continent for new beginnings.

+In reality, Columbus never stepped foot in the land that would become the United States of America.
+Despite this fact, early American history books and biographies like those authored by Irving and George Bancroft painted Columbus as a noble explorer guided by God to reach the New World.
+Historian Jeremy Belknap argued that Columbus was a brilliant navigator who fully understood his discovery and was unappreciated by the monarchs.
+The idea that this was a preordained event later led the Christian settlers to believe that it was their purpose to colonize the North American continent, while the view of Columbus as a genius dependent on monarchical good will turned him into a lauded revolutionary figure.

-In the years following the Revolution the poetic device "Columbia" was used as a symbol of both Columbus and America.
+In the years following the Revolution, the poetic device "Columbia" was used as a symbol of both Columbus and America.
+The first mascot of the United States, Columbia appears as a female personification of the United States itself.
+She was portrayed as a goddess holding a sword, olive branch, and laurel wreath.
+These items represented justice, peace, and victory.
 King's College of New York changed its name in 1792 to Columbia, and the new capital in Washington was subtitled District of Columbia.